 Court Filing Requirements: Starting Your Vehicle Damage Lawsuit

 Filing a lawsuit for vehicle damage begins with determining the appropriate court jurisdiction.
-Small claims courts handle cases under $5,000 to $15,000, depending on your state.
+Small claims courts handle cases, depending on your state.
 Higher damage amounts require civil court proceedings with more complex procedures.

 Research your state’s statute of limitations for vehicle damage claims through your state’s Department of Motor Vehicles website.
 Most states allow two to three years from the accident date to file suit, but timelines vary significantly.